svilupp/awesome-generative-ai-meets-julia-language/README.md

 - [Genie UI Assistant](https://forem.julialang.org/pgimenez/introducing-genie-ui-assistant-the-ai-powered-ui-builder-for-genie-apps-3jpe) - Genie UI Assistant is a GPT-4 powered
 UI builder helping [Genie.jl's](https://github.com/GenieFramework/Genie.jl) users create UIs faster using natural language.
 - [Comind](https://comind.me) - A social network, messaging, and LLM interface built in Julia.

+## Waiting Room

+New projects that are still waiting to prove themselves and collect enough stars.

+- [FlashRank.jl](https://github.com/svilupp/FlashRank.jl) - Fast and local document ranking with models that can run on any computer (CPU-based).
+Based on Python's [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank).
+- [SemanticCaches.jl](https://github.com/svilupp/SemanticCaches.jl) - Smarter caching for GenAI applications with a tiny embedding model - reducing latency, one request at a time.
+- [Spehulak.jl](https://github.com/svilupp/Spehulak.jl) - GenAI observability platform for debugging your LLM calls.
+Fully integrated with PromptingTools.jl.

+## Archived Projects

+- [GPTCodingTools.jl](https://github.com/svilupp/GPTCodingTools) - Code generation tool for Julia language with useful prompt templates and self-healing features (ala OpenAI Code Interpreter).
+It does work, but development has been abandoned.
+(Disclaimer: I'm the author of this package.)

 ## Tutorials/learning